Causal Feature Selection via Orthogonal Search: Data Generation and Evaluation Metric

 \subsection{Evaluation Metric}

+Correctly and incorrectly inferred direct causes are considered true and false.
 Let the total number of true positives, false positives, true negatives ,and false negatives denoted by TP, FP, TN, and FN, we evaluate our method using following metrics: \begin{itemize} \item Recall (true positive rate):

 \item Fall-out (false positive rate):

 \item Critical Success Index (CSI): also known as Threat Score.

 \item Accuracy: